How to give money to family after winning the lottery

 Then, it’s up to you how you choose to give money to your family after winning the lottery.
 But be sure to get the right financial advice to make sure you’re doing it in the smartest way possible.

-If you'd like to consult with our financial advisors in person, step into our offices in Geelong, Mallee, Malvern, the Gold Coast, Port Macquarie or Melbourne.
+If you'd like to consult with our financial advisors in person, step into our offices in Mallee, Malvern, the Gold Coast, Port Macquarie or Melbourne.

 Related articles